openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_Object_Detection_API_Models.md

   }
 }
 ```
+If an additional parameter "pad_to_max_dimension" is equal to "true" then the resized image will be padded with 0s to the square image of size "max_dimension".

 ### Fixed Shape Resizer Replacement
-* If the `--input_shape` command line parameter is not specified, the Model Optimizer generates an input layer with the height and width as defined in the `pipeline.config`.
+* If the `--input_shape` command line parameter is not specified, the Model Optimizer generates an input operation with the height and width as defined in the `pipeline.config`.

-* If the `--input_shape [1, H, W, 3]` command line parameter is specified, the Model Optimizer sets the input layer height to `H` and width to `W` and convert the model.
+* If the `--input_shape [1, H, W, 3]` command line parameter is specified, the Model Optimizer sets the input operation height to `H` and width to `W` and convert the model.
 However, the conversion may fail because of the following reasons:
   * The model is not reshape-able, meaning that it's not possible to change the size of the model input image.
 For example, SSD FPN models have `Reshape` operations with hard-coded output shapes, but the input size to these `Reshape` instances depends on the input image size.
 In this case, the Model Optimizer shows an error during the shape inference phase.
-Run the Model Optimizer with `--log_level DEBUG` to see the inferred layers output shapes to see the mismatch.
+Run the Model Optimizer with `--log_level DEBUG` to see the inferred operations output shapes to see the mismatch.
   * Custom input shape is too small.
 For example, if you specify `--input_shape [1,100,100,3]` to convert a SSD Inception V2 model, one of convolution or pooling nodes decreases input tensor spatial dimensions to non-positive values.
 In this case, the Model Optimizer shows error message like this: '[ ERROR ]  Shape [  1  -1  -1 256] is not fully defined for output X of "node_name".'

 ### Keep Aspect Ratio Resizer Replacement
-* If the `--input_shape` command line parameter is not specified, the Model Optimizer generates an input layer with both height and width equal to the value of parameter `min_dimension` in the `keep_aspect_ratio_resizer`.
+* If the `--input_shape` command line parameter is not specified, the Model Optimizer generates an input operation with both height and width equal to the value of parameter `min_dimension` in the `keep_aspect_ratio_resizer`.

 * If the `--input_shape [1, H, W, 3]` command line parameter is specified, the Model Optimizer scales the specified input image height `H` and width `W` to satisfy the `min_dimension` and `max_dimension` constraints defined in the `keep_aspect_ratio_resizer`.
-The following function calculates the input layer height and width:
+The following function calculates the input operation height and width:

 ```python
 def calculate_shape_keeping_aspect_ratio(H: int, W: int, min_dimension: int, max_dimension: int):